Let’s take a look at the two healthcare apps we built:

 There are actually many UI tricks you can pull when you design a medical app.
 For instance, you can choose to notify an admin in case there’s unusual activity registered in logs (a doctor signs in from a new device or some weird API).

-Example: Do I absolutely have to put my users through a sign-up process before they discover all options in my medical app?
+Example: Do I absolutely have to put my users through a sign-up process before they discover all the options in my medical app?

 Performance